OCA/account-invoicing/account_invoice_refund_link/readme/USAGE.rst

 To use this module, you need to:

 #.
 Go to "Invoicing -> customers -> Invoices", create an Invoice
-   and validate it by clicking on the 'Post' button.
+   and validate it by clicking on the 'Confirm' button.
 #.
 Create a Credit Note by clicking on the 'Add Credit Note' button.
 #.
 In the form view of that Credit Note you can see the new field
    'Invoice reference' that is a link to the Original Invoice